 - Using the Studio Designer Git Access

-Multi-factor authentication comes into effect and is needed to authenticate.
+Multi-factor authentication (MFA) is needed to authenticate.

 If you have not set up your MFA yet, you will be able to set it up while logging in.
 This second factor will be requested once a week to authenticate.

 When you log into Nuxeo Online Services using the browser, a second authentication factor will be requested to enhance your account security.

 These factors can be one of the following:

 - Code provided by a smartphone application (most secure)